awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-lex-bot-intent.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `KendraConfiguration`  <a name="cfn-lex-bot-intent-kendraconfiguration"></a>
-Configuration information required to use the AMAZON\.KendraSearchIntent intent to connect to an Amazon Kendra index\.
-The AMAZON\.KendraSearchIntent intent is called when Amazon Lex can't determine another intent to invoke\.
+Provides configuration information for the `AMAZON.KendraSearchIntent` intent\.
+When you use this intent, Amazon Lex searches the specified Amazon Kendra index and returns documents from the index that match the user's utterance\.
 *Required*: No
 *Type*: [KendraConfiguration](aws-properties-lex-bot-kendraconfiguration.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)